What is a Sound Bath ?

 -

-If you have a diagnosed health condition of any kind (including pacemaker or heart problem) and you are unable to determine if sound bath meditation will be suitable for you, please ask your Doctor so you can be certain.
+If you have a medical condition and you are not sure if sound bath meditation will be suitable for you, please ask your Doctor so you can be sure.
 Only your Doctor is legally qualified and fully informed with your medical history to provide you with the most accurate advice for your situation.

 Preparation – 1 Day Before